 Seventeen years of tutoring experience in mathematics.
 Extensive experience tutoring Algebra at the high school level and college level.
 Experience teaching at the college level.

 I have a B.S. in Math and Statistics (2001).
 My statistics degree required joint courses to be completed at LSU-Health Science Center in Biometry.
-I completed the coursework in Biometry (theoretical statistics) at LSU-HSC (2001).
+I completed the coursework in Biometry (theoretical biostatistics) at LSU-HSC (2001).
 I received my MPH with a minor in biostatistics from the University of Arizona (2004).
 I have experience teaching introductory statistics at the college level.
 My research was heavily based in analytical Epidemiology.
 Aside from my quantitative background, my research work in the sciences combined with my skills in biostatistics have enabled me to engage students in interesting conceptual questions that relate current events to mathematics!
 To tutor statistics well you have to understand not only the application side (using the software and calculating the numbers) but as well, the theory side to help students truly comprehend their objective in the process of analysis.
-This includes the analyzing data using analytical tools such as a calculator, excel, or statistical software such as STATA.
+This includes the analyzing data using analytical tools such as a calculator, Excel, or statistical software such as STATA.

 I have tutoring experience in math, reading, science, writing, and social studies for K-6th grade students.
 Over the last 2 years I have worked with 5 students in the K-6 grades.
 Beyond math we worked on multi-subject tutoring that required additional assistance in science, language arts, reading and writing.
 My emphasis for the upper grades is study skills and attention to specific areas where the students may have weaknesses which include concentration, attention to detail, comprehension, and pace of work.
 For the lower grades I emphasize comprehension and detail.
 Comprehension and pace is important at these grade levels to ensure students are not engaging in poor habits such as rushing through work or lack of attention.